D-Diaa/SEAL-Python/README.md

 [**pybind11**](https://github.com/pybind/pybind11) is a lightweight header-only library that exposes C++ types in Python and vice versa, mainly to create Python bindings of existing C++ code.

+## Special Notes

+- This implementation contains noise-flooding to protect the circuit privacy of Homomorphic Encryption
+- This repo is dedicated to [GForce: GPU-Friendly Oblivious and Rapid Neural Network Inference](https://github.com/Lucieno/gforce-public), but it is also welcome for other uses.

 ## Contents